Here are the most coveted natural and clean foundations of 2023, expertly curated by Kristin Adams, a natural cosmetic industry expert.

 One word: Expense

-Third-party natural cosmetics and non-toxic certifications are expensive and most natural cosmetic companies are very small.
+Third-party natural cosmetics and non-toxic certifications are expensive, and most natural cosmetic companies are very small.

-Bad Advice about USDA Certified Organic
+Bad Advice about USDA-Certified Organic Cosmetics

-Looking for a USDA logo on “organic cosmetics” especially makeup, is half-baked advice.
+Looking for a USDA logo on “organic cosmetics,” especially makeup, is half-baked advice.

 The USDA Certified Organic certification is an agricultural and food-grade standard that was not and is not intended for cosmetics.
+In fact, the USDA Certified Organic certification does not even offer a cosmetic or personal care certification category.
+This means any cosmetic you see legitimately USDA Certified Organic is certified under an organic food standard.

-Makeup (cosmetics that impart decoration, coverage, and color to the skin) generally require at least 15%-30% minerals, micas, and pigments to achieve their functional promise.
+Makeup (cosmetics that impart decoration, coverage, and color to the skin) generally requires at least 15%-30% minerals, micas, and pigments to achieve their functional promise.
 Minerals, micas, and pigments can all be natural in origin, but they are mined from the earth.

 Is the Australian Certified Organic Makeup Better?